JaSiLez/developer-roadmap/src/data/guides/journey-to-http2.md

 description: 'The evolution of HTTP.
 How it all started and where we stand today'
 authorId: 'kamran'
 seo:
-  title: 'Journey to HTTP/2 - roadmap.sh'
+  title: 'Journey to HTTP/2 - stemdo-roadmap.io'
   description: 'The evolution of HTTP.
 How it all started and where we stand today'
 isNew: false
 type: 'textual'